kwaldenphd/internet/key-terms.md

 - "The Transmission Control Protocol (TCP) is one of the main protocols of the Internet protocol suite.
 It originated in the initial network implementation in which it complemented the Internet Protocol (IP).
 Therefore, the entire suite is commonly referred to as TCP/IP" ([Wikipedia](https://en.wikipedia.org/wiki/Transmission_Control_Protocol))

 **Uniform Resource Locator (URL)**
 - "A Uniform Resource Locator (URL), colloquially termed a web address, is a reference to a web resource that specifies its location on a computer network and a mechanism for retrieving it.
-A URL is a specific type of Uniform Resource Identifier (URI), although many people use the two terms interchangeably" ([Wikipedia]())
+A URL is a specific type of Uniform Resource Identifier (URI), although many people use the two terms interchangeably" ([Wikipedia](https://en.wikipedia.org/wiki/URL))

 **User Datagram Protocol (UDP)**
 - "In computer networking, the User Datagram Protocol (UDP) is one of the core members of the Internet protocol suite.
 With UDP, computer applications can send messages, in this case referred to as datagrams, to other hosts on an Internet Protocol (IP) network" ([Wikipedia](https://en.wikipedia.org/wiki/User_Datagram_Protocol))

 **Web Browsers**
 - "A web browser (also referred to as an Internet browser or simply a browser) is application software for accessing the World Wide Web or a local website.
 When a user requests a web page from a particular website, the web browser retrieves the necessary content from a web server and then displays the page on the user's device" ([Wikipedia](https://en.wikipedia.org/wiki/Web_browser))
+- Sample web browsers: Internet Exporer, Microsoft Edge, Mozilla Firefox, Safari, Google Chrome

 **Web Search**
 - "A search engine is a software system designed to carry out web searches.
 They search the World Wide Web in a systematic way for particular information specified in a textual web search query" ([Wikipedia](https://en.wikipedia.org/wiki/Search_engine))